Adopting a Baby in California: What Are Your Options?

 What Types of Adoptions are Available?

-For those seeking a baby for adoption, there are a variety of adopt programs available to choose from.
+For those seeking a baby for adoption, there are a variety of adoption programs available to choose from.

 - Private adoptions involve prospective adoptive parents and the birth parent/s coordinating directly, without an intermediary like an adoption agency.

-- Fost-adopt is the process of adopting a child from foster care.
+- Fost-adopt is the process of adopting a child, siblings, or teen from foster care.

 In this realm, here are some more details and terms to know: